-Tidal River has over 400 individual camp sites both powered and unpowered so you can generally afford to be fussy with your exact location.
+Tidal River has over 400 individual campsites both powered and unpowered so you can generally afford to be fussy with your exact location.
 Don’t be too picky though as you can easily waste a lot of time finding the perfect position!
-Tidal river also has great bathroom facilities including hot water, as well as laundry facilities, dish washing areas and an outdoor cinema in the summer evenings.
+Tidal River also has great bathroom facilities including hot water, as well as laundry facilities, dishwashing areas and an outdoor cinema in the summer evenings.

 3. Feel the Pristine White Sand Between Your Toes at Squeaky Beach

 Winter or summer, you’ll have fun at Squeaky Beach.
 The round granite particles are so fine they squeak when you walk through the dry sand, hence the name!
 Embrace your inner child and have some fun!
 Fly a kite, go for a swim or explore the rocks.
 If you prefer a more peaceful time then bring a book and find a quiet space all to yourself to enjoy.
-At the north end of the beach you’ll find giant orange granite boulders sitting steady in the sand contrasting against the pure turquoise water of the ocean.
+At the north end of the beach, you’ll find giant orange granite boulders sitting steadily in the sand contrasting against the pure turquoise water of the ocean.

 Squeaky Beach is accessible from Lilly Pilly Gully carpark, Picnic Bay and Tidal River via foot.